-- 4.2.18 Underbank Conservation Area is situated in LCA 4 River Holme Settled Valley Floor as identified in section 4.1.15 and described in Appendix 7. - 4.2.19 Underbank conservation area was designated in 1981.
+- 4.2.17 Underbank Conservation Area is situated in LCA 4 River Holme Settled Valley Floor as identified in section 4.1.17. - 4.2.18 Underbank conservation area was designated in 1981.
 It is a small settlement located on the hillside to the south-east of Holmfirth and comprises of rows of houses which line the steep valley sides.
-This area is predominantly residential and developed following the construction of large mills in the valley bottom to house the mill workers in Holmfirth. - 4.2.20 There is no conservation area appraisal at the current time.
+This area is predominantly residential and developed following the construction of large mills in the valley bottom to house the mill workers in Holmfirth. - 4.2.19 There is no conservation area appraisal at the current time.